DamoM73/turtle_vid_tute/lesson_1_script.md

 ### Make your turtle move

 Next we're going to make the turtle move.
 So, on line `7` type `my_ttl.forward(100)`.
-You code should now look like this.
+Your code should now look like this.

 ```python
 # Our first turtle program